7THSYMBOL/Critical-Care-Initial-Assessment-and-Monitoting/README.md

   -The frequency of monitoring should increase if abnormal physiology is detected, as outlined in the recommendation on graded response strategy.

-## People have the right to be involved in discussions and make informed decisions about their care
+## Note: People have the right to be involved in discussions and make informed decisions about their care

+# Initial assessment and monitoring

+Adult patients in acute hospital settings, including patients in the emergency department for whom a clinical decision to admit has been made, should have: physiological observations recorded at the time of their admission or initial assessment a clear written monitoring plan that specifies which physiological observations should be recorded and how often.
+The plan should take account of the: patient's diagnosis presence of comorbidities agreed treatment plan.

+As a minimum, the following physiological observations should be recorded at the initial assessment and as part of routine monitoring:
+* heart rate
+* respiratory rate
+* systolic blood pressure
+* level of consciousness
+* oxygen saturation
+* temperature.

+## In specific clinical circumstances, additional monitoring should be considered; for example:
+## hourly urine output
+## biochemical analysis, such as lactate, blood glucose, base deficit, arterial pH
+## pain assessment.